metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

-- `data` (Attributes List) Data specifies the POST data sent to the server. (see [below for nested schema](#nestedatt--spec--rules--context--variable--data))
+- `data` (Attributes List) The data object specifies the POST data sent to the server.Only applicable when the method field is set to POST. (see [below for nested schema](#nestedatt--spec--rules--context--variable--data))
-- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used to transform the JSON response returned from the server.
-For example a JMESPath of 'items | length(@)' applied to the API server response for the URLPath '/apis/apps/v1/deployments' will return the total count of deployments across all namespaces.
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
+For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.
 - `method` (String) Method is the HTTP request type (GET or POST).
+Defaults to GET.
-- `service` (Attributes) Service is an API call to a JSON web service (see [below for nested schema](#nestedatt--spec--rules--context--variable--service))
+- `service` (Attributes) Service is an API call to a JSON web service.This is used for non-Kubernetes API server calls.It's mutually exclusive with the URLPath field. (see [below for nested schema](#nestedatt--spec--rules--context--variable--service))
-- `url_path` (String) URLPath is the URL path to be used in the HTTP GET or POST request to the Kubernetes API server (e.g. '/api/v1/namespaces' or  '/apis/apps/v1/deployments').
-The format required is the same format used by the 'kubectl get --raw' command.
-See https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls for details.
+- `url_path` (String) URLPath is the URL path to be used in the HTTP GET or POST request to theKubernetes API server (e.g. '/api/v1/namespaces' or  '/apis/apps/v1/deployments').The format required is the same format used by the 'kubectl get --raw' command.See https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-callsfor details.It's mutually exclusive with the Service field.

 <a id="nestedatt--spec--rules--context--variable--data"></a>
 ### Nested Schema for `spec.rules.context.variable.data`